danielberkompas/cloak_ecto/guides/how_to/install.md

       timestamps()
     end

-The schema module should look like this:
+Your schema module should look like this:

     defmodule MyApp.Accounts.User do
       use Ecto.Schema